Colombia

 The Colombian Armada

 The Colombian Navy utilized three former US ships during the Korean War, with approx. 786 sailors servicing during the conflict.
 The ships utilized were: the ARC Almirante Padilla FG-11 (formerly the USCGC Groton PF-29) which served in Korea from May 8, 1951 to Jan.
 19, 1952, the ARC CapitánTono (formerly USCGC Bisbee PF-46) which served from Nov.
 23, 1950 to Oct.
 20, 1951, and the ARC Almirante Brión F-14 (formerly USS Burlington PF-51) which served from July 18, 1953 to Oct.
 11, 1955.3 For more information on the Colombian navy in Korea, see “Across the Pacific to War: The Colombian Navy in Korea, 1951–1955”.
+The original copy that I saw is no longer on the Internet.
+However, I did find a copy embedded in “Veritas Journal of Army Special Operations History PB 31-05-2 Vol. 2, No. 4, 2006

-Korean Campaign Medal
+Korean Campaign Medal “Medalla de la Campaña de Corea”

 I have seen this medal referred to as “Medalla de la Campaña de Corea”, but I am unsure if that is the correct title.
 The obverse of this extremely rare bronze medal features the Seal of the Colombian Republic and the inscriptions, Republica de Colombia ‘Republic of Colombia’ and Fuerzas Militares ‘Military Forces’.
-The reverse features the Korean Taeguk with the inscription, Campaña de Corea ‘Korea Campaign’ below.
+The reverse features the Korean Taeguki (Korean Flag).
+In the rocker above is the inscription Republica de Colombia ‘Republic of Colombia’ while the bottom rocker inscription is Campaña de Corea ‘Korea Campaign’.

 Medal for Service in International War (Overseas Wars) “Medalla por Servicios en Guerra Internacional”

 The medal for services in “International War” was created by Decree No. 812 in 1952.
 The awards are intended for members of the Military Forces, regardless of rank, who serve in foreign conflicts.
 The award has two categories, namely: an Iron Cross (Cruz de Hierro) and a Bronze Star (Estrella de Bronce).
-The planchet designs for each decoration were modelled on foreign decorations, namely: the German ‘Iron Cross’ and the U.S. ‘Bronze Star’.
+The planchet designs for each decoration were modelled on foreign decorations, namely: the German cross pattée design of the ‘Iron Cross’ and the U.S. ‘Bronze Star’.
 Both medals have identical ribbons with a Korean flag design centered on a white center stripe and narrow yellow-blue-red stripes on each side, which represent the Colombian National Flag.
 Both ribbons are fitted at the top with a passador suspension, a distinctive hollow buckle.
 Some later reproduction top bars have been observed with the inscription ‘Colombia’ or ‘Corea’.
 The Medal for Service in International War has only been authorized for issue during the Korean War (With a quick ribbon change, they could possibly be awarded for other conflicts, but to date have not.)
 For both types of award, a laurel device on the ribbon indicates distinguished valor, while additional awards are indicated by a bronze oak leaf.

 The Heroes Cross, ‘Cruz di Hierro’, commonly referred to as the Colombian Iron Cross